Emanuele Molin

-Emanuele "Lele" Molin (born 12 February 1960) is an Italian professional basketball coach, who is currently the assistant coach for Reyer Venezia of the Italian Lega Basket Serie A (LBA).
+Emanuele "Lele" Molin (born 12 February 1960) is an Italian professional basketball coach, who is currently the assistant coach for Reyer Venezia of the Italian Lega Basket Serie A (LBA) and the EuroCup.

 Coaching career

 In 2005, Molin signed with the Russian team, PBC CSKA Moscow.
 In 2011, Molin was assigned as the head coach of Real Madrid Baloncesto, after head coach Ettore Messina stepped down in the position.